ObjFW/ObjFW/README.md

 There are three ways you are probably reading this right now:

- * On [ObjFW](https://objfw.nil.im/)'s homepage, via Fossil
+ * On [ObjFW](https://objfw.nil.im/)'s homepage, via Fossil's web interface
  * On [GitHub](https://github.com/ObjFW/ObjFW)
- * Via an editor or pager, by opening `README.md` from a checkout or tarball
+ * Via an editor or pager, by opening `README.md` from a clone or tarball

 ObjFW is developed using Fossil, so if you are reading this on GitHub or any other place, you are most likely using a mirror.